Erythrasma

 • Warm environment

 • Pathogen: Corynebacterium minutissimum, which produces porphyrin.
-In the wood light a red fluorescence is visible
+Wood's light shows a red fluorescence

-• Through skin defects the bacteria penetrate into the upper stratum corneum
+• The bacteria penetrate the upper stratum corneum through skin defects

-• Up to 10.0 cm in size, sharply defined, in the course of time partly confluent, often pruritic reddish-brown maculae and later plaques with fine-lamellar scaling.
+• Up to 10.0 cm in size, sharply circumscribed macules, sometimes confluent, often pruritic reddish-brown, and later plaques with fine lamellar scaling.
 The itching is favoured by sweating and prolonged sitting.
-The disease is often associated with bromhidrosis, keratoma sulcatum and trichobacteriosis axillaris.
+The disease is often associated with bromhidrosis, keratoma sulcatum and trichobacteriosis axillaris

-• In the interdigital space between the toes, corynebacteria are the most common cause of bacterial infections.
-At the same time there can also be an interdigital mycosis
+• In the interdigital spaces of the toes, corynebacteria are the most common cause of bacterial infections.
+Interdigital mycosis may also exist at the same time

 • The discoid form is not limited to the intertriginous areas.
 Discoid erythrasma is more common in women with black skin in tropical latitudes

-• If erythrasma occurs in the genital or anal area, the latter often causes chronic pruritus
+• When erythrasma occurs in the genital or anal area, the latter often develops chronic pruritus

-• Wood light examination: coral red fluorescence (Pat. should not have bathed shortly before, because the porphyrins are water soluble.
-The test would be false negative in this case).
+• Wood light examination: coral red fluorescence (Pat. should not have bathed shortly before, as the porphyrins are water-soluble.
+The test would be falsely negative in this case.)

-• No Gram staining, culture or biopsy necessary
+• No Gram stain, culture or biopsy necessary

 • HIV test

-Intertriginal (groin, axilla, anal, abdominal fold, submammary, large labia, scrotum, thigh and interdigital space).
+Intertrigines (groin, axilla, anal, abdominal crease, submammary, great labia, scrotum, thigh and interdigital space).

-• The bacteria can often be detected in the horny layer.
+• The bacteria can often be detected in the stratum corneum.
 In addition, a discrete perivascular infiltrate

 • Culture (possible, but not necessary for diagnosis)